Liu Yan (Xin dynasty): Being passed over as emperor

-By this point, other rebel leaders were becoming jealous of Liu Yan's capabilities, particularly as many of their men admired Liu Yan and wanted him to become the new emperor of the restored Han Dynasty.
+By this point, other rebel leaders were becoming jealous of Liu Yan's capabilities, particularly as many of their men admired Liu Yan and wanted him to become the new emperor of the restored Han dynasty.
 The other rebel leaders chose rebel leader, Liu Xuan, a third cousin of Liu Yan, who had taken the title General Gengshi (更始將軍) and who was considered a weak personality, and requested that he be made emperor.
-Liu Yan initially opposed this move and instead suggested that Liu Xuan carry the title "Prince of Han" first (echoing the founder of the Han Dynasty, Emperor Gao).
-The other rebel leaders dismissed this suggestion, and in early 23 AD, Liu Xuan was proclaimed Gengshi Emperor.
+Liu Yan initially opposed this move and instead suggested that Liu Xuan carry the title "Prince of Han" first (echoing the founder of the Han dynasty, Emperor Gao).
+The other rebel leaders dismissed this suggestion, and in early 23 AD, Liu Xuan was proclaimed the Gengshi Emperor.
 Liu Yan became prime minister (大司徒, dasitu).

 Death

 After Gengshi Emperor's forces decisively defeated Wang Mang's remaining army at the Battle of Kunyang (in which Liu Yan's brother Liu Xiu played a major part), Gengshi Emperor quickly became at least nominally acknowledged by most of the empire as the legitimate Han emperor.
 However, Gengshi Emperor remained fearful of Liu Yan's capabilities and keenly aware that many of Liu Yan's followers were angry that Liu Yan had not been made emperor.
 In particular, Liu Ji (劉稷), was very critical of Gengshi Emperor.
 In response, Gengshi Emperor arrested Liu Ji and wanted to execute him, but Liu Yan tried to intercede to stop the execution.
 Gengshi Emperor, encouraged by Li Yi (who had by that point turned against Liu Yan) and Zhu Wei (朱鮪), took this action by Liu Yan as an excuse to execute Liu Yan as well.
 Liu Xiu only survived because Gengshi Emperor then regretted having executed Liu Yan.

 After Liu Yan's death, Liu Xiu looked after Liu Yan's sons Liu Zhang (劉章) and Liu Xing (劉興) and raised them.
-When Liu Xiu proclaimed himself emperor, founding the Eastern Han Dynasty, in 25 AD, he took steps to honour Liu Yan's sons.
+When Liu Xiu proclaimed himself emperor, founding the Eastern Han dynasty, in 25 AD, he took steps to honour Liu Yan's sons.
 In 26 AD, he created Liu Zhang Prince of Taiyuan and Liu Xing Prince of Lu (and made Liu Xing the heir to his other brother, Liu Zhong).
 In 39 AD, he posthumously honoured Liu Yan with the title Prince Wu ("martial prince") of Qi (as his son Prince Zhang had, by that point, been moved to the Principality of Qi).